 - Walker, John.
 National Gallery of Art, Washington.
 Rev. ed.
 New York, 1984: 182, no. 206, color repro.

 - European Paintings: An Illustrated Catalogue.
 National Gallery of Art, Washington, 1985: 302, repro.

 - Wolk, Linda.
 "The Pala Baciadonne by Perino del Vaga."
 Studies in the History of Art 18 (1985):29-57, repro.

 - National Gallery of Art, Washington.
 National Gallery of Art, Washington, 1992: 98, repro.

-- Kirsh, Andrea, and Levenson, Rustin S. Seeing Through Paintings: Physical Examination in Art Historical Studies.
-Physical Examination in Art Historical Studies, vol. 1.
+- Kirsh, Andrea, and Rustin S. Levenson.
+Seeing Through Paintings: Physical Examination in Art Historical Studies.
+Materials and Meaning in the Fine Arts 1.
 New Haven, 2000: 11-13, fig. 8.

 - Hand, John Oliver.
 National Gallery of Art: Master Paintings from the Collection.
 Washington and New York, 2004: 93, no. 69, color repro.

-- Pergam, Elizabeth A. The Manchester Art Treasures Exhibition of 1857: Entrepeneurs, Connoisseurs and the Public.
+- Pergam, Elizabeth A. The Manchester Art Treasures Exhibition of 1857: Entrepreneurs, Connoisseurs and the Public.
 Farnham and Burlington, 2011: 313.